-To this day, I basically do what she did when I want to drink coffee that isn’t what I drink regularly, lightly sweetened black coffee.
-I’ll get to that routine in a moment.
+To this day, I basically do what she did when I want to drink coffee other than lightly sweetened black coffee.
+That’s what I normally drink.

-The “latte”, without a diacritical mark, is a shortened American form of the Italian caffè-latte, which means “coffee-milk”.
+The “latte”, without a diacritical mark, is a shortened American form of the Italian caffè-latte, which means “coffee with milk”.
 Years ago, before the American version made it well-known, ordering a latte in Italy would have fetched you a glass or a mug of milk.
 It’s probably okay to order it in Italian restaurants now, but I wouldn’t bet on it.

 An American latte is quite simply a cup of coffee made with milk instead of water.
 Starbucks, however, starts every coffee drink with espresso and they have the machines to produce it.
 Espresso, invented in Italy, is the base ingredient of all American lattes, cappuccinos and mochas.